vsallaberry/vmultilangdemo/README.md

 - A somewhat capable compiler (gcc/clang), make (GNU,BSD), sh (sh/bash/ksh)
   and coreutils (awk,grep,sed,date,touch,head,printf,which,find,test,...)
 - For native java features: need bison >=3, gcj, gcc, g++.
+- For ada: gcc with gnat support (gnat).
+When using ada(gccgnat) and java(gcj), it is recommended to have the same gcc supporting both gcj and gnat, but it can work sometimes with different gcj and gnat.

 This is not an exhaustive list but the list of systems on which it has been built:
 - Linux slitaz 4 2.6.37 (without flex,yacc,bison3,java)
-- Linux ubuntu 12.04 3.11.0 (without bison3, with 'apt-get install gcj')
+- Linux ubuntu 12.04 3.11.0 (without bison3, with 'apt-get install gcj gnat')
-- Linux debian9 (with 'apt-get install gcj-6')
+- Linux debian9 (with 'apt-get install gcj-6 gnat-6')
-- OSX 10.11.6  (with gcc/g++/gcj v6 and bison v3)
+- OSX 10.11.6  (with gcc/g++/gcj/gnat v6 and bison v3)
-- OpenBSD 5.5 except java and bison3.
+- OpenBSD 5.5 except java, ada and bison3.
-- FreeBSD 11.1 except java and bison3.
+- FreeBSD 11.1 except java, ada and bison3.

 ## Compilation